georgik/esp32-p4-graphical-bootloader/README.md

 ### Adding New OTA Applications
 1. Flash application to appropriate OTA partition (`ota_0` or `ota_1`)
-2. Update GUI framework mapping in `hello.c` if needed
+2. Update GUI framework mapping in `graphical_bootloader.c` if needed
 3. Partition type mapping is handled in RTC bootloader logic
 4. No changes needed to bootloader for new OTA apps